vaibhav18matere/books/README.md

 - Our attraction toward what is new and shiny can lead us into serious trouble.

 ### 13th APRIL => LESS IS MORE

+- “Don’t act grudgingly, selfishly, without due diligence, or to be a contrarian.
+Don’t overdress your thought in fine language.
+Don’t be a person of too many words and too many deeds. . . .
+Be cheerful, not wanting outside help or the relief others might bring.
+A person needs to stand on their own, not be propped up.”